-The DTF technique is becoming more and more popular amongst our clients.
-And for a good reason.
-They know that with a low investment they can start printing on different surfaces.
-Both on cotton and polyester fabrics.
-But also on wooden products, mugs or other objects such as skateboards.
+The technique DTF technique is increasingly used by our clients.
+And rightly so.
+They know that with a low investment they can start stamping on different surfaces.
+In both cotton and polyester fabrics.
+Also in wooden products, mugs or objects such as skateboards…

-If you have already switched to DTF printing or are interested, we want to help you.
-We have gathered the main problems of this technique to provide you with solutions.
-With these tips, you’ll turn into an expert, and your printer will be up and running again.
+If you have already switched to DTF or you are interested, we want to help you.
+We have compiled the main DTF problems to give you solutions.
+With these tips, you will be an expert and will have your printer in perfect condition.
 Interested?
-Keep on reading then!
+Let’s get started!

 DTF printer parts